Glossary of Insurance Terms

 The tendency of those exposed to a higher risk to seek more insurance coverage than those at a lower risk.
 Insurers react either by charging higher premiums or not insuring at all, as in the case of floods.
 (Flood insurance is provided by the federal government but sold mostly through the private market.)
 In the case of natural disasters, such as earthquakes, adverse selection concentrates risk instead of spreading it.
 Insurance works best when risk is shared among large numbers of policyholders.

 Selling insurance through groups such as professional and business associations.

 See Crash parts; Generic auto parts.

 Companies that market and sell products via independent agents.

 Insurance is sold by two types of agents: independent agents, who are self-employed, represent several insurance companies and are paid on commission, and exclusive or captive agents, who represent only one insurance company and are either salaried or work on commission.
 Insurance companies that use exclusive or captive agents are called direct writers.

-The maximum dollar amount or total amount of coverage payable for a single loss, or multiple losses, during a policy period, or on a single project.
+The maximum dollar amount or the total amount of coverage payable for a single loss, or multiple losses, during a policy period, or on a single project.

 AINS - Associate in General Insurance

 A professional designation administered by the Insurance Institute of America.
 AINS designation focuses on general property and liability insurance knowledge for personal or commercial lines.